-All Neuro PhD students receive a stipend and a full tuition waiver.
-In the 2020-2021 academic year, the stipend is $35,000 (as of July 1, 2020).
-The program will also cover the cost of the Brandeis Health Insurance for the student each year they are in the program, and students may be eligible for reimbursement towards health, dental, and vision insurance premium costs.
+All Neuroscience PhD students receive a stipend and a full tuition waiver.
+Student stipend in 2022-2023 is $36,000 (as of July 1, 2022).
+The program will also cover the cost of the Brandeis Health Insurance for the student each year they are in the program.

 Prospective students can apply online at the Brandeis University GSAS website.
 All interested applicants must submit a formal application to the graduate school; we do not accept students directly into labs.

 The application fee is $75.
 More information is available on the GSAS website (including information pertaining to application fee waiver requests).